-I’ve been using bone broth most of my adult life–so I was pretty amused when it became a trendy food in the last few years.
+I’ve been using bone broth most of my adult life so I was pretty amused when it became a trendy food a few years ago.
 Instead of coffee shops, you could slip into the broth cafe and have a cup before speeding off to work.
 The trend got a little fanatical, suddenly there was a bone shortage, some restaurants were simply opening boxed broths and heating them up for the customer, there were articles on the benefits of broth, and just as many renouncing it as ‘over-cooked, old and dead food’…it got weird to say the least.

 I use a variety, as soups are a large part of my diet.
 Sometimes I purposefully set out to create a certain flavor, other times I wait to see what I’ve got and then adjust the flavorings.
 Is it difficult to make?
 No, it just likes to take its time, especially if you want to get the most out of the broth.
 Soup, in general, is highly nourishing and allows for many variations but there are a few rules to observe when making a bone marrow broth.

 Below is a very basic recipe try it as is or play with it.
 A few quick tips when you are adjusting flavors.
-Sours (like vinegars) brighten the flavor.
+Sours (like vinegar or lemon) brighten the flavor.
 Salt marries or blends the flavor.
 If you over salt the pot, toss in a potato that loves to soak up salt.
 Fat satiates, and comforts – which is why we love it so much.
 I tend to leave my broths unflavored or spices (expect for what might have been on the turkey or meat when it was cooked).
 This allows for a mostly blank pallet.
 Then you can flavor the dish or soup as you build it.
 Do you want Asian, Mediterranean or whatever?